dhanishgajjar/personal-website-v2/content/about.md

   mainmenu:
     title: "About me, what I do now and how I got started"
     weight: 06
-description: "About me, what I do now and how I got started"
+description: "About me, and how I got started"
 ---

-# About

 Hello 👋🏽 my name is Dhanish Gajjar.
 I'm a developer advocate and full-stack developer at [Revieve Inc](https://www.revieve.com).
 I joined them in September 2017, and I'm still working there, loving every single day of it.